 - Talk directly with the Admissions Office Appointment Secretary when scheduling the campus tour and interview. - Call at least three weeks ahead of the preferred date for the campus visit.
 The more competitive colleges may require up to a two-month advance notice for the appointment.
-Have several dates in mind before placing your call. - When scheduling the campus visit, the student should also make arrangements for the following: - campus tour - a personal or group interview or information session - a visit to a class of academic interest to you - a conversation with a faculty member of a department of interest to you (academic, athletic, dramatic, etc.) - an overnight stay in a dormitory (remember to bring a sleeping bag) - at least one meal in the campus dining hall - Request a list of hotels/motels in the area for parents to stay in overnight while you're on the campus. - Ask to have a catalogue, viewbook, and application mailed to you well in advance of the scheduled visit. - Have the admissions office mail you a campus map as well, as this will indicate exactly where they are located.
+Have several dates in mind before placing your call. - When scheduling the campus visit, the student should also make arrangements for the following: - campus tour - a personal or group interview or information session - a visit to a class of academic interest to you - a conversation with a faculty member of a department of interest to you (academic, athletic, dramatic, etc.) - an overnight stay in a dormitory (remember to bring a sleeping bag) - at least one meal in the campus dining hall - Request a list of hotels/motels in the area for parents to stay in overnight while you're on the campus. - Have the admissions office mail you a campus map as well, as this will indicate exactly where they are located.